UPPMAX/UPPMAX-documentation/docs/software/python_install_packages.md

 ```

 Consider adding this line to your `.bashrc` file,
-so it is loaded every time you login.
+so that it is loaded every time you login.

 ## `conda`